Aditisoni99/Storytelling-task-for-Hippocratic-AI/README.md

 Built for Hippocratic AI by Aditi Soni

-# LITTLE PLUM : YOUR BEDTIME STORY FRIEND"
+# LITTLE PLUM : YOUR BEDTIME STORY FRIEND
 An AI-powered storytelling system for children aged 5 to 10, featuring built-in quality control and adaptive handling of medical content.

 # What I Built